 There is no generic solution in Photon for "Host Migration".
 However, we make things much easier for you.

 Photon Server detects when a Master Client disconnects and assigns another actor in the room as the new Master Client.
-By default, the actor with the lowest actor number is chosen.
+By default, the active actor with the lowest actor number is chosen.

 Photon also offers a way of explicitly changing the Master Client from clients, server and plugins SDKs.